edjw/edjw-old-blog/posts/2019-04-25-publishing-my-pocket-reading-list-on-this-website.md

 Notice you can include a trigger title which can be unique to each IFTT applet.

 When these applets start a new build, the site pulls in the updated Pocket data and passes it through to

+--

+Thanks to [Bryan L. Robinson for his blog](https://bryanlrobinson.com/blog/2019/04/02/using-eleventys-javascript-data-files) for explaining how to get Eleventy's Javascript data files working with the Meetup API.
+I've adapted his work for my purposes.

+Thanks also for [Felix Neumann's tool here](https://reader.fxneumann.de/plugins/oneclickpocket/auth.php) that lets you easily generate a Pocket Access Token.